 - 1. At least 21 years of age - 2.
-Insertional Achilles tendinopathy requiring surgery - 3.
-Chronic insertional Achilles tendinopathy lasting longer than 3 months unresponsive to conservative therapy including, but not limited to, pain medication, physical therapy and shoe modification - 4.
-MRI of the Achilles within 60 days prior to the study procedure - 5.
+Rotator cuff tear requiring surgery that meets either criterion A or B: - A. Medium or large partial-thickness tear or very small full-thickness tear of the supraspinatus tendon planned for standalone treatment (no surgical repair with sutures/suture anchors) with the bioinductive implant - B. Medium or large full-thickness tear primarily of the supraspinatus tendon planned for treatment with the bioinductive implant adjunctive to surgical repair - 3.
+Chronic shoulder pain lasting longer than 3 months unresponsive to conservative therapy including, but not limited to, pain medication, physical therapy and injections - 4.
+MRI of the shoulder within 60 days prior to the study procedure - 5.
 Willing to comply with the prescribed post-operative rehabilitation program - 6.
 Willing to be available for each protocol-required follow-up examination - 7.
 Able to understand the informed consent process, including regulatory requirements such as HIPAA authorization, and document informed consent prior to completion of any study-related procedures - 8.
 Ability to read, understand, and complete subject-reported outcomes in English